 Branch & Regional Pub of the Year

-The Branch has an agreed process for deciding its Pub of the Year each year which is set out below, while the current CAMRA criteria can be read here: CAMRA Memo on Pub of the Year, 2024.
+The Branch has an agreed process for deciding its Pub of the Year each year which is set out below, while the current CAMRA criteria can be read here: Pub of the Year 2025 - detailed guidance.

-Pub of the Year – MK & NB Branch process
+Pub of the Year – Milton Keynes & North Bucks Branch process

 Timescale